pryoritymusic/webpagetest-blog/src/posts/halodoc-visual-perf-monitoring-with-the-webpagetest-node-api.md

 ***Why does it matter?***

-> ## Good performance is an asset.
+## Good performance is an asset.
 Bad performance is a liability.

 We all know what it feels like to wait for a web page to load.
 The traffic for a website can come from all around the globe, from different types of devices and visitors with different network speeds.
 So, it becomes important for an organization to understand how its website is performing for these different scenarios.
 For a user, it may just be an annoyingly slow website, but for an organization it’s a loss of revenue.

 This is where WebPageTest can come in very handy.
 With the node API, we can automate the performance tests for ***different types of real devices*** with ***different network speeds*** and ***different locations.***

 ***What’s next…?***

+## Good performance is an asset, bad performance is a liability.

 Web performance is important not only from a user experience point of view, but it also plays a significant role in SEO and contributes to organic traffic.
 In the past few years with our continuous monitoring, we have been easily able to catch performance degradation at the earliest.